Warning: This article contains spoilers for Lev Grossman’s “The Magicians.”

 Alice, Quentin’s love interest and the closest “The Magicians” has to a Hermione, is the book’s best character; she’s driven, secretive, wounded, talented, jealous, superior, self-sacrificing.
 Eliot and Julia, Quentin’s friends from Brakebills and Brooklyn, respectively, are the runners-up, and neither of them are afforded anywhere near the attention that they merit as secondary characters.
 Eliot is sardonic, desperate, reflective, self-determined, authentic, but readers only get glimpses of him since Quentin has no interest in Eliot’s psyche; Julia’s dramatic about-face from overachieving schoolgirl to fragile, paranoid hedge witch likewise transpires almost entirely outside of Quentin’s storyline.
 “The Magicians” reminds me of “Twilight” in that its supporting players are far more compelling than its supposed protagonist.

 The novel fumbles between free indirect discourse and factual storytelling, shifting without warning between Quentin’s silent monologue and a kind of sequential omniscience.
 Plotlines are picked up or dropped with abandon.
 In a brief bit of dialogue, Quentin soothingly refers to Alice as “Vix”; apparently, “‘Vix’ was a term of endearment with them… an allusion to their Antarctic interlude [in which they became a couple].”
 This nickname never again appears in the novel.
 James, to whom we are introduced with detail and who we’re supposed to believe is both a friend and adversary to Quentin, evaporates from the plot altogether.
-A whole six-month period is wiped from Quentin’s time at Brakebills.
+A whole six-month period of Quentin’s time at Brakebills is just… ignored.
 In a book about the pursuit of self-fulfillment and a higher purpose, the characters are proven to be pawns in someone else’s plan, and questions of individual choice are rendered inconsequential.